You are moving to France. Atlas Movers will get you there.

 These are some of the things expats found different about living in France.
-Luckily there are multiple websites dedicated to make living in France easier for expats.
-If you want more information about the French culture and social etiquette, try this website.
+Luckily there are multiple websites dedicated to making living in France easier for expats.
+If you want more information about French culture and social etiquette, try this website.
 You’ll find loads of useful information about France.

-Do I need an international driving permit when moving to France?
+Do I need an international driving permit when relocating to France?

-If you’re a European citizen, you will not need a French or international driving permit when moving to France.
-People from non European countries can use their drivers license for 1 year in France.
-After that period they will have to get a French drivers license.
+If you’re a European citizen, you will not need a French or international driving permit when emigrating to France.
+People from non-European countries can use their driver’s license for 1 year in France.
+After that period they will have to get a French driver’s license.

 For non European country nationals, there are 2 additional rules to be allowed to drive in France:

-You are moving to France, how do we proceed?
+You are emigrating to France, how do we proceed?